studioml/studio/docs/artifacts.md

 We can run it via

-    studio-runner --arte=linear_regression/weights:w print_norm_linreg.py
+    studio-runner --reuse=linear_regression/weights:w print_norm_linreg.py

+Flag reuse tells studio-runner that artifact `weights` from experiment `linear_regression` will be used in the current experiment with a tag `w`.
 There is a bit of a catch - for download optimization, all artifacts from other experiments are considered immutable, and cached as such.
 If you re-run the experiment with the same name and would like to use new artifacts from it, clean the cache folder `~/.tfstudio/blobcache/`.

 ## Default artifacts

-Each experiment gets default artifacts that it can use via `fs_tracker.get_artifact()` even without --art[i,e] flags.
+Each experiment gets default artifacts that it can use via `fs_tracker.get_artifact()` even without --reuse or --capture(-once) flags.
 Those are:

 1. `workspace` - this artifact always gets cached to/from `.` folder, thus creating a copy of working directory on a remote machine; and saving state of the scripts
 2. `output` - this artifact is a file with stdout and stderr of the script run
 3. `modeldir` - it is recommended to save weights in this directory, because studio will try to do some analysis on it, such as number of checkpoints etc.
 4. `tb` - it is recommended to save tensorboard logs into this directory, this way studio will be able to automatically feed them into tensorboard

 All of the default artifacts are considered mutable (i.e. are stored continously).
-The default artifacts can be overwritten by --art / --arti flags.
+The default artifacts can be overwritten by --capture(-once) flags.